cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

   * custombuild for DirectAdmin.

 :::warning *
-Please note that CloudLinux 8 is not supported by control panels automatically yet.
-Support will be added in 2020.
+Note that CloudLinux 8 supports only DirectAdmin as of the initial release.
+Support for cPanel and Plesk will be added later in 2020.
 :::

 ### CloudLinux 8 kernel-related features and improvements